FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 After the dealer has given the cards to each player, each player decides whether to Join in the round, or Drop out.

 Only 3 players can join-in the round, but even if 3 players have declared to join-in already, the forced-out players may chase [追う - ぼう, *bou*], by declaring to join-in as well.

+> There’s no Drop Fee or Forced-out compensation.
+{.is-info}

 ## Chasing
 If more than 3 players have declared to join-in, then all payments for the next round will be doubled.